-We are offering up to \$10,000,000 of Class A Units and Class B Units.
-Each Class A Unit will consist of one share of our common stock and one warrant to purchase one half share of our common stock.
+We are offering 647,482 Class A Units and 8,100 Class B Units.
+Each Class A Unit will consist of one share of our common stock and one warrant to purchase one share of our common stock.
 The Class A Units will not be certificated and the shares of common stock and warrant part of such unit are immediately separable and will be issued separately in this offering.

-We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase Class B Units.
-Each Class B Unit will consist of one share of Series 2 Preferred, with a stated value of \$ per share and convertible into one of our common stock, at a conversion price of not less than % of the public offering price of the Units, and one warrant to purchase one half share of our common stock.
+We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase 8,100 Class B Units.
+Each Class B Unit will consist of one share of Series 2 Preferred, with a stated value of \$1,000 per share and convertible into shares of common stock, and warrants to purchase common stock in an aggregate amount equal to the number of shares of common stock into which the Series 2 Preferred are convertible.
+The shares of Series 2 Preferred do not generally having any voting rights but are convertible into shares of common stock.
 The Class B Units will not be certificated and the share of Series 2 Preferred and Warrants part of such unit are immediately separable and will be issued separately in this offering.